JHNUL/TiraLabra2023/docs/implementation.md

 In the worst case no key inserted to the trie shares a prefix with another key so the space complexity is **O(key_len * number_of_keys)**.
 Each node created to the trie by inserting a key also holds a fixed-size array to keep references to its children, whether or not it has any (this is to make lookup faster).

 The genaration works so that for each new note the following steps are taken (see implementation in [GeneratorService.java](/melodify/src/main/java/org/juhanir/services/GeneratorService.java)):
-- lookup is made to the Trie with a search key **O(key_len)** that is a sequence of notes whose length is equal to the Markov Chain degree
+- lookup is made to the Trie with a search key that is a sequence of notes whose length is equal to the Markov Chain degree **O(key_len)**
-- return the node that represents the final note of the search key, it contains a reference array to its children
+- lookup returns the node that represents the final note of the search key, it contains a reference array to its children
 - calculate a probability distribution over the children **O(child_array_size)**
 - do a weighted random selection of the children **O(child_array_size)**

 ## Bugs, gripes and general shortcomings
+- Doesn't take mode (dorian, lydian etc) from training data into consideration
-- Could read zip files directly
+- Zip files need unpacking, could be read directly
-- The integrated playback is sub-optimal, starts in a slighly out-of-sync manner
+- The integrated playback is clunky, starts and stops in a slighly out-of-sync manner
-- UI looks unappealing
+- Data folder structure is static, could be dynamic via a filesystem browser
+- Training data files could be read concurrently instead of serially to speed up the app
+- UX is sub-optimal

 ## Sources
 - https://en.wikipedia.org/wiki/Markov_chain